Doul00/ML_Notes/supervised_learning/perceptron.md

 _Source: sebastianraschka.com_

 The main problem of the single layer perceptron is that it cannot solve problems **when the data is not linearly separable**.
-Indeed, we can see that $$f(x)$$ is a linear combination.
+Indeed, we can see that $$f(x)$$ is a linear combination of variables.
 This is why we use _multilayer perceptrons._

 ### Multilayer perceptrons